banner

 JEE Main 2026 Question Paper April 2 Shift 2 Analysis & Difficulty Level

-JEE Main 2026 Question Paper April 4 Shift 2 analysis will be provided here.
+JEE Main 2026 Question Paper April 4 Shift 2 analysis has been provided here.
 The Joint Entrance Examination (Main) is a crucial online engineering entrance test, conducted biannually by the National Testing Agency (NTA).
 Scores from this computer-based test (CBT) are essential for admissions to engineering institutions nationwide.
 This analysis helps candidates understand the exam's structure and difficulty.
 For more details, visit the official website: jeemain.nta.nic.in.

 JEE Main 2026 April 4 Shift 2 Paper Overview